Jonathan2251/lbd/source/gpu.rst

 - better culling
 - GPU‑driven rendering
 - a **replacement** for VS → TCS → TES → GS
+- TCS → Fixed-Function Tessellator → TES: geometry amplification.

+  - Fixed‑Function Tessellator: subdivides the patch, generates new domain coordinates and creates the tessellated grid.

+  - Mesh-Shader replaces the fixed‑function tessellator with compute‑like
+    geometry pipeline.

 So the vendors co‑designed the hardware pipeline.